 - In Code Geass it's revealed that Lelouch's and Nunnally's sweet, deceased mother wasn't nearly as nice as presumed.
 Marianne was alive the whole time, is a Big Bad alongside her husband, and it's left vague if she even loved her children.

 - In Kill la Kill, the first time protagonist Ryuko met her mother Ragyo involved said mother ripping her heart out of her chest.
 That's not even factoring in the fact that Ragyo sexually abused her other daughter for the past 12 years and plans on turning the human race into food for an alien parasite.

-- In an obscure Aladdin comic book, he finds his long lost uncle who later turns out to be a thieve using him as a distraction.
-Before he left (in fairly bad terms with the heroes), he said to Aladdin that he knows the truth about his parents.
-It is unknown of how much the creators of this comic were in touch with the movie creators, or if they were both following a precise lore bible, but it actually ties in pretty well with Aladdin and the King of Thieves (which only came several years later).
+- In an obscure Aladdin comic book, he finds his long-lost uncle who later turns out to be a thief using him as a distraction.
+Before he left he said to Aladdin that he knows the truth about his parents.
+It is unknown of how much the creators of this comic were in touch with the movie creators, or if they were both following a precise lore bible, but it actually ties in pretty well with Aladdin and the King of Thieves.

 - In Runaways, Molly spent years deluding herself that her parents, despite being supervillains, could not possibly have been as bad as the rest of the Pride.
 In "Mollifest Destiny", she meets one of her parents' former enemies, who tells her that they tortured him for seven years straight just for mildly inconveniencing them.
 She punches him straight through a roof, and then breaks down and cries, unable to reconcile what she's been told about her parents with her own memories of them.